kubesphere/helm-charts/src/main/gitlab/doc/advanced/persistent-volumes/index.md

       fsType: ext4
 ```

-What you actually want, is to create a [Persistent Volume][pv], like so:
+What you actually want, is to create a [Persistent Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistent-volumes), like so:

 ```yaml
 apiVersion: v1